2012 United States House of Representatives elections in New Jersey: District 7

-Republican Leonard Lance, who has represented the 7th district since 2009, ran for re-election.
+Republican Leonard Lance, who had represented the 7th district since 2009, ran for re-election.
 The 7th district was made more favorable to Republicans in redistricting, losing all of Democratic leaning Middlesex County, while now including all of heavily Republican Hunterdon.

 State Assemblyman Upendra J. Chivukula ran unopposed for the Democratic nomination.

 At least two other candidates had announced in 2011 that they would seek the Democratic nomination, but withdraw in the months before the filing deadline: Jun Choi, the former mayor of Edison, and Ed Potosnak, a chemistry teacher and entrepreneur who unsuccessfully ran for the seat in 2010.
 Following the redistricting process which placed Choi's town of Edison in the 6th district, Choi announced that he would not be a candidate for Congress in 2012 and endorsed incumbent Frank Pallone.
 On January 16, 2012, Potosnak announced that he was dropping out of the race to accept a position as executive director of the New Jersey League of Conservation Voters.

 Patrick McKnight ran as the Libertarian candidate.